SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/design-considerations-for-web-parts.md

 >**Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production environnments.
 >

 To get started designing web parts, you will want to be familiar with [Office UI Fabric](http://dev.office.com/fabric).
 All of the styles from [Fabric Core](https://github.com/OfficeDev/office-ui-fabric-core) – including icons, typography, color usage, animation, and the responsive grid – are loaded by default and available to your web part.
-There is no need to manually include a copy of Fabric.
+Do not import a copy of Fabric for your web part, as this may conflict with the global copy.
 These classes provide a foundation to your web part's styling, which you can always depart from if you require different visuals to match your company's brand.

 ## Office UI Fabric React Components